Vincisteel/DIET_Controller/custom_gym/README.md

-This is a custom Open AI Gym environment interacting with the TRNSYS software.
+This is a custom Open AI Gym environment interacting with the EnergyPlus software.

 Credits to the OpenAi Gym documentation: https://www.gymlibrary.ml/#